rayankbh/tweet-volume-bot/README.md

 ## Follow at: @TweetBotCounter

 ### Overview
 With an ever-growing "FinTwit" community, Twitter has become a beacon of daily financial information exchange between people all across the world.
 This twitter bot was created to report the hourly tweet volume of specific hash/cash-tags, such as [#BTC] or [$GOOG] .
-I hope that the data provided by this bot provides an interesting metric to guage stock popularity/discussion on Twitter.
+I hope that the data provided by this bot provides an interesting metric to gauge stock popularity/discussion on Twitter.
 The program also creates and saves a descending horizontal bar graph for data visualization.